commercetools/commercetools-sync-java/docs/usage/TYPE_SYNC.md

 ## Caveats

-1. Updating the label of enum values and localized enum values of field definition is not supported yet. [#339](https://github.com/commercetools/commercetools-sync-java/issues/339)
+1. Updating the label of enum values and localized enum values of field definition are not supported yet. [#339](https://github.com/commercetools/commercetools-sync-java/issues/339)
-2. Removing the enum values and localized enum values from the field definition is not supported yet. [#339](https://github.com/commercetools/commercetools-sync-java/issues/339)
+2. Removing the enum values and localized enum values from the field definition are not supported yet. [#339](https://github.com/commercetools/commercetools-sync-java/issues/339)
 3. Updating the input hint of a field definition is not supported yet. [#339](https://github.com/commercetools/commercetools-sync-java/issues/339)